prisma/specs/generators/Readme.md

 - [Interface between Generator SDK and each language helper](#interface-between-generator-sdk-and-each-language-helper)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Context

+An important mechanism in Prisma 2 is the generation of artifacts based on the Prisma schema.
+Prisma Framework itself for example includes the built-in generator Photon, which is used to generate a Photon.js client that can be used to access data via Prisma in applications in Javascript/Typescript apps.
+This pattern of generating artifacts based on the schema can also be used by generators created by the community.

 ## Generator architecture